Personal Injury Protection (PIP): What It Covers & Who Needs It

 • Often requires subrogation repayment

 PIP is broader and generally more valuable — but it also tends to cost more.
-MedPay is a simpler, lower-cost option for drivers who have solid health insurance and disability coverage already in place.
+MedPay is a simpler, lower-cost option averaging around $5–$20/month for drivers who already have solid health insurance and disability coverage in place.
+Unlike PIP's 80% medical coverage, MedPay typically pays 100% of covered medical expenses up to your chosen limit — making the two coverages complementary.
+For more detail on how these coverages interact, see our guide on how car insurance covers medical expenses.

 How PIP Works With Health Insurance